Constrained Factor Models for High-Dimensional Matrix-Variate Time Series: Simulation

 \section{Simulation}

-In this section, we use simulation to study the performance of the estimation methods of Section \ref{sec:estimation} in finite samples.
+In this section, we present some simulation study to illustrate the performance of the estimation methods of Section \ref{sec:estimation} in finite samples.
 We also compare the results with those of unconstrained models.
-We employ data generating models under orthogonal full and partial constraints, respectively.
+We employ data generating models with orthogonal full and partial constraints, respectively.
 In the simulation, we use the Student-$t$ distribution with $5$ degrees of freedom to generate the entries in the disturbances $\bU_t$.
-Using Gaussian noise shows similar results.
+Using Gaussian noises shows similar results.